About the Bahamas Protected Area Fund

 Funding Purpose and Priorities

-In addition, all project concepts must also focus on at least one of eight, key BPAF funding priorities.
+All project concepts must focus on at least one of eight, key BPAF funding priorities.
 These priorities are displayed in the table below.bpaf-funding-priorities

 Project concept proposals submitted by the application deadline – see Section 8, will first be assessed for eligibility based on the information outlined in this document.
 Proposals which meet the basic eligibility criteria (See Section 5, below), will be invited to submit a full proposal application.
 This application will be reviewed by the BPAF Grants Review Committee.
 Following this review, the top ranked proposals will be subject to approval by the BPAF Board of Directors.
 Once approved by the Board, successful full proposal applicants will be notified of the award of a grant.